Acclaimed Historian & Rice University Professor

 Congregation Emanu El, 1500 Sunset Blvd., Houston, TX 77005

 The Progressive Forum is pleased to present New York Times best-selling author and acclaimed historian Douglas Brinkley, who will discuss his upcoming book, Silent Spring Revolution: John F. Kennedy, Rachel Carson, Lyndon Johnson, Richard Nixon, and the Great Environmental Awakening.

-Brinkley will discuss his book, participate in a Q&A, and sign books at the end of the evening.
+Brinkley will discuss his book and participate in a Q&A. Books will be available for presale, and Brinkley will greet fans and sign commemorative book plates at the end of the evening.